The Jack Chi is a hybrid dog resulting from the breeding of the Jack Russell Terrier and the Chihuahua.

 The good news is that a Jack Chi puppy and a young child introduced to each other early on, and under close supervision, can grow up together nicely.

-By and large though, older children are a bit of a better fit for a Jack Chi.
-In fact, the friendship that builds between canine and child can be beneficial to the behaviour and responsibility of both.
+By and large, though, older children are a bit of a better fit for a Jack Chi.
+In fact, the friendship that builds between canine and child can be beneficial to the behavior and responsibility of both.

 When Jack Chi dogs act up, they often do so because they’re after attention or companionship.
 Because of that, becoming best friends and playmates has a host of advantages.